maleeper/Hackathon2Team1Project-Health-Insurance-Analysis/README.md

 * Seaborn
 * Plotly
 * Scipy
-* Sklearn
+* scikit-learn
 * Tableau

 ## Credits

-* We credit the Code Institute LMS platform for code refrences as well as Open AI's Chat gpt for refrences and error handling.
+* We credit the Code Institute LMS platform for code references, as well as OpenAI's ChatGPT for references and error handling.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was taken from the Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media